Learning an Action-Conditional Model for Haptic Texture Generation: Generative Action-Conditional Model

 \subsection{Temporal Signal Construction}

-Rendering haptic textures require a long term temporal vibratory signal.
-To construct such signal from the predicted short term DFT magnitude of our model, we use \citet{Prusa2017ThePR}'s implementation of the Griffin and Lim Algorithm (GLA) \cite{GLA} in Matlab.
+Rendering haptic textures requires a long-term temporal vibratory signal.
+To construct such signal from the predicted short-term DFT magnitude of our model, we use \citet{Prusa2017ThePR}'s implementation of the Griffin and Lim Algorithm (GLA) \cite{GLA} in Matlab.
 To achieve faster convergence, we use a variation of GLA called fast GLA \cite{FGLA}.
 The caveat of using GLA is that it does not run in real time.
-However, similar algorithms that are capable of running online exist and can be explored in future work.
-To provide a basic proof of concept that our method can work in real-time, we also directly stitched the inverse Fourier transformed sequence (with random phase) and report the performance using this constructed long term temporal prediction in the experimental section.
+However, similar optimization-based online phase retrieval and signal reconstruction algorithms that are capable of running online exist and will be explored in future work \cite{Prusa2017ThePR}.